mh-cbon/http-file-store/README.md

    .end(done)
  ```

- When the target path provided within the url path is a `file`, the content
+When the target path provided within the url path is recognized as a `file`,
- is streamed to the client.
+the content is streamed to the client.

 ##### A directory

- When the target path provided within the url path is a `directory`,
+When the target path provided within the url path is recognized as a `directory`,
-  the listing of the directory is provided as a JSON object such:
+the listing of the directory is returned as a JSON object such:

   ```js
   [